DigitalisationEVVA 4.0 = Sustainability at all levels

 Selection of EVVA digitalisation projects:

-State-of-the-art IT infrastructure.
+State-of-the-art infrastructure and application management.
 EVVA's main digital project started in 2019, specifically to optimally align the IT landscape with the potential for digitalisation.
 EVVA is currently introducing a new standard system that optimises the data linking – and thus the planning and organisation within the company.
 Our IT was also very well prepared for the Covid-19 crisis.
 The technical requirements for teleworking were made available virtually overnight without any technical problems.
 This digitalisation advantage makes it possible to work even more independently

 New digital learning platform for employees since 2021.
 More on this under "EVVA Academy"

 New digital team board in the production.
 Since 2021, tasks, key figures, occupational safety status and other information from the production area are no longer displayed in analogue form, but on a digital team board.
 This is centrally accessible for all production employees and can be viewed at any time even without PC access

 Ordering portal.
 The EVVA uniform digital ordering system for trade partners is already in use since 2020.
 Its advantage: A clear, unambiguous ordering process (using predefined product codes) that virtually eliminates input errors and increases EVVA's order quality.
 Unstructured and incomplete orders are therefore no longer a problem.
 With its own programs, EVVA is pushing the digitalisation of customer interfaces so that manufacturing orders can be planned, projected and ordered even faster and with fewer errors